Shame – we all have it, in fact, many of us even feel shame on a daily basis, yet it is something that so few of us even

 Through the findings of her decades of research, she aims to encourage all of us to start shedding a light on our shame and muster up the courage to show others who we truly are.

-I first came across Brené’s work through her poignant, witty yet simultaneously relatable TEDx talk entitled “The Power of Vulnerability” she had done in Houston, Texas back in 2011.
+I first came across Brené’s work through her poignant, witty yet simultaneously relatable TEDx talk entitled “The Power of Vulnerability” (she later penned a book with the same title) she had done in Houston, Texas back in 2011.
 With over 2.5 million views, it is now one of TED’s all-time most popular talks.

 The reason for this is because Brené had struck a chord with viewers by successfully addressing the fear that most of us feel when it comes to disclosing our shame and being vulnerable to others.

 In her talk, she explained that many of us are afraid to share and/or talk about our shame – even with those we love and trust – because we have a deep fear of being disconnected from others.

 To put it simply, we’re afraid that should we decide to show our vulnerability and show them who we truly are, flaws and all, they would not perceive us as good enough and hence unworthy of their love and connection.